-Action Description 24 Create Launches the Create VM Wizard.
-See Creating a New Virtual Machine. у Сору Copies an existing VM on your system to create a new VM or to create a duplicate VM for troubleshooting.
-See Copying a Virtual Machine. import/Restore Imports a VM from a set of OVF and VHD files.
+Action Description 🌋 Create Launches the Create VM Wizard.
+See Creating a New Virtual Machine.
+9 Сору Copies an existing VM on your system to create a new VM or to create a duplicate VM for troubleshooting.
+See Copying a Virtual Machine.
+Import/Restore Imports a VM from a set of OVF and VHD files.
 See Creating and Migrating Virtual Machines.
 The import wizard allows you to import a VM to create a new instance of the VM or restore a VM to create an identical VM with the same hardware IDs provided in the OVF and VHD files.
-Open Virtual Machine Format (OVF) is an open standard for packaging and distributing physical or virtual machine data.
-The OVF format contains meta-data information about the VM.
-A Virtual Hard Disk (VHD) is a file that contains the virtual disk information.
-The following actior ns are available for use if the VM is running. .
+The following action ns are available for use if the VM is running. .
 Mounts a USB device or a network-mounted folder (that is, a directory) to make it available to the guest operating system.
 You can then export a VM to the mounted location.
 See Mounting a USB Device or Network-mounted Folder on the everRun Mount System.
 Unmount Unmounts a mounted USB device or a network-mounted folder.
 See Mounting a USB Device or Network-mounted Folder on the everRun System.

-Action Description Console Opens a console for the selected VM.
+Console Opens a console for the selected VM.
 See Opening a Virtual Machine Console Session.

-IM Snapshot Creates a VM snapshot that you can export to OVF and VHD files.
+Action Description Snapshot Creates a VM snapshot that you can export to OVF and VHD files.
 See Managing Snapshots.
 Shutdown Shuts down the selected VM.
 See Shutting Down a Virtual Machine.
-P Immediately stops processing in the selected VM and destroys its memory state.
+Power Off Immediately stops processing in the selected VM and destroys its memory state.
 Use this only as a last resort, when the VM cannot be successfully shutdown.
-See Power Off Powering Off a Virtual Machine.
+See Powering Off a Virtual Machine.
 The following action ns are available if the VM is shut down or stopped.
-Config Launches the Reprovision Virtual Machine wizard.
-The VM must be shut down prior to launching this wizard.
-See Reprovisioning Virtual Machine Resources. یٹے Restore Recovers an existing VM on your everRun system by overwriting the VM from a previous backup copy of OVF and VHD files.
-See Replacing/Restoring a Virtual Machine from an OVF File.
-Export Saves the image of a VM to a set of OVF and VHD files.
-You can import these files on another system or import them back to the same everRun system to restore or duplicate the original VM.
+R Launches the Reprovision Virtual Machine wizard.
+The VM must be shut down Config prior to launching this wizard.
+See Reprovisioning Virtual Machine Resources.
+0 Recovers an existing VM on your everRun system by overwriting the VM from a previous copy of OVF and VHD files.
+See Replacing/Restoring a Virtual Machine Restore from an OVF File.
+Saves the image of a VM to a set of OVF and VHD files.
+You can import these files on another system or import them back to the same everRun system to restore or Export duplicate the original VM.
 See Exporting a Virtual Machine.
-I M Snapshot Creates a VM snapshot that you can use to create a new VM or export to OVF and VHD files.
+Creates a VM snapshot that you can use to create a new VM or export to OVF and Snapshot VHD files.
 See Managing Snapshots.

-Action Description Start Boots the selected VM.
+Boots the selected VM.
 See Starting a Virtual Machine.
+Start

-Boot From CD Boots a VM from the selected virtual CD.
+Action Description I Boot From CD Boots a VM from the selected virtual CD.
 See Booting from a Virtual CD.
 Remove Removes a VM.
 See Removing a Virtual Machine.
-The following action is available if the everRun software has removed the VM from service and powered it off because an excessive failure rate.
-Reset Device Resets the mean time between failures (MTBF) counter for a VM so it can be brought back into service.
+The following action n is available if the everRun software has removed the VM from service and powered cessive failure rate.
+Reset Device Reset the mean time between failures (MTBF) counter for a VM so it can be brought back into service.
 See Resetting MTBF for a Failed Virtual Machine.
-When a VM crashes, the everRun software automatically restarts it, unless it has fallen below its MTBF threshold.
-If the VM is below the MTBF threshold, the ever- Run software leaves it in the crashed state.
-If necessary, you can click Reset Device to restart the VM and reset the MTBF counter.
+When a VM crashes, the everRun software automatically restarts it, unless if fallen below its MTBF threshold.
+If the VM is below the MTBF threshold, the everRun software leaves it in the crashed state.
+If necessary, you can click P Device to restart the VM and reset the MTBF counter.